Towards Deep Learning Models Resistant to Adversarial Attacks: Experiments: Adversarially Robust Deep Learning Models

-\paragraph{MNIST.} We run 40 iterations of projected gradient descent as our adversary, with a step size of $0.01$ (we choose to take gradient steps in the $\ell_\infty$ norm, i.e. adding the sign of the gradient, since this makes the choice of the step size simpler).
+\paragraph{MNIST.} We run 40 iterations of projected gradient descent as our adversary, with a step size of $0.01$ (we choose to take gradient steps in the $\ell_\infty$-norm, i.e. adding the sign of the gradient, since this makes the choice of the step size simpler).
 We train and evaluate against perturbations of size $\eps = 0.3$.
 We use a network consisting of two convolutional layers with 32 and 64 filters respectively, each followed by $2\times 2$ max-pooling, and a fully connected layer of size 1024.
 When trained with natural examples, this network reaches 99.2\% accuracy on the evaluation set.
 However, when evaluating on examples perturbed with FGSM the accuracy drops to 6.4\%.
-Given that the resulting MNIST model is very robust, we investigated the learned parameters in order to understand how they affect adversarial robustness.
+The resulting adversarial accuracies are reported in Table~\ref{fig:super_mnist}.
+Given that the resulting MNIST model is very robust to $\ell_\infty$-bounded adversaries, we investigated the learned parameters in order to understand how they affect adversarial robustness.
 The results of the investigation are presented in Appendix~\ref{app:inspection}.
+In particular, we found that the first convolutional layer of the network is learning to threshold input pixels while other weights tend to be sparser.

-\paragraph{CIFAR10.} For the CIFAR10 dataset, we use the two architectures described in \ref{sec:capacity} (the original Resnet and its $10\times$ wider variant).
+\paragraph{CIFAR10.} For the CIFAR10 dataset, we use the two architectures described in \ref{sec:capacity} (the original ResNet and its $10\times$ wider variant).
 We trained the network against a PGD adversary with $\ell_\infty$ projected gradient descent again, this time using 7 steps of size 2, and a total $\epsilon=8$.
 For our hardest adversary we chose 20 steps with the same settings, since other hyperparameter choices didn't offer a significant decrease in accuracy.
 The results of our experiments appear in Table~\ref{fig:super-cifar}.

 The adversarial robustness of our network is significant, given the power of iterative adversaries, but still far from satisfactory.
 We believe that these results can be improved by further pushing along these directions, and training networks of larger capacity.